-Inflammatory bowel disease (IBD) is a condition that causes parts of the intestine (bowel) to get red and swollen.
-It's a chronic condition, which means it lasts a long time or constantly comes and goes.
+Inflammatory bowel disease (IBD) causes parts of the intestine (bowel) to get red and swollen (inflammation).
+It's a chronic problem, which means it lasts a long time or constantly comes and goes.

 There are two kinds of IBD: Crohn's disease and ulcerative colitis.
 These diseases have many things in common, but there are important differences:

-- Crohn's disease can affect any part of the gastrointestinal tract from mouth to anus (where poop comes out).
-The inflammation of Crohn's disease damages the entire bowel wall.
+- Crohn's disease can happen in any part of the gastrointestinal tract from mouth to anus (where poop comes out).
+Crohn's disease damages the entire bowel wall.

-- Ulcerative colitis happens only in the large intestine, or colon.
-It causes sores called ulcers that affect the inner lining of the colon.
+- Ulcerative colitis happens only in the large intestine, also called the colon.
+It causes sores called ulcers on the inner lining of the colon.

 What Are the Signs & Symptoms of Inflammatory Bowel Disease?

-The most common symptoms of inflammatory bowel disease are belly pain and diarrhea.
+The most common symptoms of IBD are belly pain and diarrhea.
 Other symptoms include:

-- blood in the toilet, on toilet paper, or in the stool (poop)
+- blood in the toilet, on toilet paper, or in the poop

 - low energy